 your relaxing time between practice sessions.

-Smile International is a humanitarian aid charity whose aims are
+Smile International is a charity whose aims are

-"to relieve suffering and poverty through the distribution of
+"to relieve suffering and poverty through long-term development projects."

 Smile provides education, literacy and job skills programmes to